Performance Trade-offs of High Order Meshless Approximation on Distributed Memory Systems: Methods

 Time of data exchange can be, to the first order, approximated with

 where $\lambda$ is the inherent latency of the network, $D$ is the amount of data sent and $B$ is the bandwidth.
-To minimise the communication time, we need to minimise the amount of data communicated between the compute nodes.
-This can be achieved by dividing the domain into subdomains where the nodes are contiguous in the sense that they are in each other's support.
+Since $\lambda$ and $B$ are properties of the underlying hardware and thus out of our control, the only way for us to affect the communication time is by reducing the amount of data communicated between the \glspl{cn}.
+Communication minimisation can be achieved by dividing the domain into subdomains where the nodes are contiguous in the sense that they are in each other's support.
 This leads to a collection of subdomain sets that exchange values with neighbouring subdomain sets at their edge nodes.

 We decompose the domain by subdividing it a certain number of times at regular intervals in each dimension.
 The nodes are then assigned to a subdomain according to which domain subdivision they occupy.
 An example of a subdivision for a domain with \num{602} nodes and a second order augmentation is shown in \cref{fig:subdomain_demo}.